I rounded up the best options for baby-safe floor cleaners to help new parents keep their homes clean and chemical-free!

 Everything from upholstery to carpets may be cleaned with a solution of salt and vinegar.
 To mask the vinegar smell, you might add lemon juice (it’s best if you crush organic lemons and make your own juice).

-Watermarks can also be removed using a solution of salt and vinegar.
+Watermarks can also be removed needing a solution of salt and vinegar.
 Carpets can also be cleaned with salt.
 Put a couple of tablespoons on a carpet and wait for the stain to dry whenever you have a fresh stain.

 Vacuum it after it has dried.
 Before vacuuming the salt, keep children and pets away from it.

 You should be stepping on your floors daily and washing them as often as you can possibly squeeze into your busy parenthood life.

 Since babies do put everything in their mouths, it is important to wash your floors every second day at the maximum, and daily if you have pets.
 I personally like to clean the kitchen floors daily regardless of how dirty the floor looks.

 Check out the Simple 4 Step Evening Cleaning Routine if you need assistance in creating a cleaning routine that works for you.

 What Household Cleaners to Avoid for Pets and Children